carlosp420/nymphalidae_diversification/MS_revised.md

 Numbers next to circles indicat the posterior probability values for such nodes.

-``Figure 2.`` Boxplot of the range of diversification values for tips or clades estimated by MEDUSA on the 1000 random trees from the posterior distribution of the Nymphalidae phylogeny.
-The tips or clades shown are those present on the maximum clade credibility tree from @wahlberg2009.
+``Figure 2.`` Diversification rates for taxa estimated by MEDUSA on the samples of 1000 random trees.

 ``Figure 3.`` Results of the MultiMEDUSA analysis on 1000 randomly sampled trees from the